 Use the $bits system function directly with a dynamically sized data type identifier.

-Use the $bits system function on an object of an interface class type (see section 8.25 Interface Classes)
+Use the $bits system function on an object of an interface class type (see 8.26)

 Change sub-clause 21.2.1.7 as follows:

 FROM:

 A chandle, class handle, event, or virtual interface shall print its value in an implementation dependent format, except that a null handle value shall print the word null.